-- remain in possession of the HPC product at all times; - carry documentation relating to transportation of the HPC product; - verify accuracy of information on HPC labels and accompanying blood tubes with accompanying documentation, received by transplant centre or receiving registry; - place the product bags and samples properly in the cooler (see section 4); - make every possible effort to ensure that the HPC does not pass through X-ray screening at security checkpoints; - follow the export-, transit-, import-, customs- and flight security regulatory of the involved countries and partners; - deliver the HPC directly to the designated person at the transplant centre or processing laboratory; - inform the nominated "First Point of Contact" (either the registry or transplant centre) of possible delays or incidents - see section 7; - not consume nor be under the influence of alcohol or sedative drugs while transporting the HPC; - always maintain patient and donor confidentiality (see 1.7).
+- remain in possession of the HPC product at all times; - carry documentation relating to transportation of the HPC product (for example registry source documentation with IDs, product type and transportation temperature); - verify accuracy of information on HPC labels and accompanying blood tubes with accompanying documentation, received by transplant centre or receiving registry; - place the product bags and samples properly in the cooler (see section 4); - make every possible effort to ensure that the HPC does not pass-through X-ray screening at security checkpoints; - follow the export-, transit-, import-, customs- and flight security regulations of the involved countries and partners; - deliver the HPC directly to the designated person at the transplant centre or processing laboratory; - inform the nominated "First Point of Contact" (either the registry or transplant centre) of possible delays or incidents see section 7; - not consume nor be under the influence of alcohol or sedative drugs while transporting the HPC; - always maintain patient and donor confidentiality (see 1.7).

 If transport of the HPC would be jeopardised by refusal to allow X-ray screening of the HPC, the courier should try to contact before X-ray a responsible person either at the sending registry or transplant centre or receiving registry, if possible.
 In such cases, the courier should permit the HPC cells to pass through the X-ray screening device in a single instance.
-Note that the effect of cumulative X-ray screening on HPC product viability has not been determined.
+Note that the effect of cumulative X-ray screening on HPC product viability has not been determined3.

-Transport Guidelines
+UMDA Transport Guidelines

-Document type Guidelines WG/Committee WGRE
+Document type Guidelines Pillar Quality

-Document reference 20160517-WGRE-PPR-Transport Approved by WGRE
+Document reference EQ.P.Courier Guidelines Approved by ED

-Version 2 Approval date 20160517
+Version 4 Approval date 20210609

 Drafting date Status Public